Dhruv-Techapps/acf-docs/site/content/docs/4.x/action-settings/error-handling.md

 ---
 layout: docs
-title: Error Handling
+title: Action · Error Handling
-description: Select what should happen if xpath is not found after no of retry.
+description: Select what should happen if element is not found after no of retry.
 group: action-settings
 toc: true
 ---